praveenjuge/praveenjuge/content/blog/my-2020-goals.md

 - Learn more about UI, UX and Illustrations with courses on Skillshare.
 - Keep [Dribbble](https://dribbble.com/praveenjuge) and [Instagram](https://instagram.com/praveenjuge) alive with daily posts.
-- Learn other design tools such as Adobe Illustrator.
+- Learn other design tools such as Illustrator, Photoshop and Procreate.

 ### Content Goals: